It was 7.45pm and my Aegean Airlines flight finally landed in Thira, Santorini.

 - Get harassed by locals or foreigners, at all

-- Get robbed even though I was carrying a few hundred euros in my camera bag one afternoon because I had forgotten to leave them in the hotel safe
+- Get robbed even though I was carrying hundreds of euros (all the cash I brought) in my camera bag one afternoon because I’d forgotten to leave them in the hotel safe

 - Have anything stolen from me

-- Take the cable car down to the old port (it operates just a few times a day in winter)
+- The old port, which requires a cable-car trip or a walk down (the cable-car operates just a few times a day in winter)

-- Check out the lighthouse and the ancient excavation site
+- Akrotiri Lighthouse as well as the ancient excavation site

-- Visit more villages such as Pyrgos and Perissa
+- Other villages such as Pyrgos and Perissa

-If you think you’ll never visit Santorini until you have found The One or saved enough money, I hope this post can help convince you otherwise.
+If you think you’ll never get to take a trip to Santorini until you have found The One, or saved enough money, I hope this post can help convince you otherwise.
 Those are perceptions and destination-labelling.
 There ARE solo travellers in Santorini.
 When you stop feeding yourself a certain way of thought, you realize, you’d only been trapped by your own limits and others’ perceptions.

 More posts on Santorini!